Skip to content

 Don't assume — measure.
 Send a test message to a Gmail account and use Show original to read the authentication results: you want SPF: PASS, DKIM: PASS, and DMARC: PASS.

 Then turn on DMARC aggregate reporting (the rua= tag above) so receivers send you daily XML summaries of who is sending as your domain and whether they pass.
 That data is the difference between hoping you're compliant and knowing it.
 We cover how to read those reports in Reading DMARC aggregate reports.
+You can also check your domain's current DMARC record to confirm everything is in place.
+If you're weighing a platform to monitor all of this continuously, see our comparison of DMARC tools and DDMARC's pricing.

 The bottom line

 Compliance is binary at the gate but continuous in practice.
 Authenticate every stream, publish DMARC, align your domains, make unsubscribe trivial, and keep complaints low.
 Then keep watching — the requirements don't change often, but your sending footprint does.
+Whether you run a single domain or manage email for many clients, continuous DMARC monitoring is what keeps you on the right side of the gate.